redpeppersoftware/StandardsBestPractices/Style/TypeScript.md

 Also note that we use some logic to determine how we are going to assign `result`, and since we cannot reassign const we have to perform the logic in a single expression using the _ternary_ operator, since using `if/else` blocks would require reassigning the `result` variable.

 We have an unused class `Fish` that we want to add to our `animalFactory` function.
-You may be tempted to changed the function like so:
+You may be tempted to change the function like so:

 _Bad_
 ```typescript